babel/website/docs/options.md

   // Keep the root as a root
   ".",

-  // Also consider monorepo packages "root" and load their .babelrc files.
+  // Also consider monorepo packages "root" and load their .babelrc.* files.
   "./packages/*"
 ]
 ```